bubu-gigi/afc/README.md

 go run .
 ```

-5. The resulting CSV will be saved temp in memory and as soon as possible send to the given wazuh endpoint.
+5. The resulting data will be saved temp in memory and as soon as possible send to the given wazuh endpoint.

 ## 🤖 Requirements